If you are looking for some drama in your garden, consider adding foxtail lilies. Their flower stalks grow to 6 – 8 feet tall.

 How to Grow Foxtail Lilies

 Foxtail lilies need full sun and well-drained soil.
-If you plant yours in partial shade, the plants will be weak and unable to support their tall flower stalk.
+If you plant them in partial shade, the plants will be weak and unable to support their tall flower stalk.
 Well-drained soil is a must.
 If your soil is clay, it is recommended that you plant your lilies in a raised bed.
 Without enough drainage, your plants will die.

 Foxtail lilies are planted in the fall.
 Choose a spot that is protected from the wind.
 High winds will knock the gorgeous flower stalks over.
 The tuber and roots will be dry and brittle when you purchase them.
 Be careful not to break them.
 If you do accidentally break the tuber, give it 24 hours to callous over before planting.
 “Callous” means to allow the moist spot where it broke to harden and dry out so that no insects or disease can get inside the tuber.

 For each root, dig a hole that is 15 inches wide and 2 – 4 inches deep depending on cold your climate is.
 Plant your tuber pointed end facing upwards.
 This is where the plant will grow from.
 You need a wide hole so that you can spread the roots out instead of trying to cram them into a narrow hole.
-Plant your tubers 1 – 2 feet apart.
+Plant your tubers 1 to 2 feet apart.

 In the colder zones, cover the soil with a thick layer of mulch to prevent frost heave.
 Frost heave occurs in the winter when temperatures fluctuate.
-The moisture in the alternately freezes and thaws, pushing the soil and whatever is planted in it upwards.
+The moisture in the soil alternately freezes and thaws, pushing the soil and whatever is planted in it upwards.
 This can damage bulbs, tubers and perennial plant crowns.
 Covering your garden with a layer of mulch in the fall help keep the soil temperature more even.

 In the coldest zone, zone 5, you might want to cover your mulch with pine boughs in the spring as additional protection because spring temperatures tend to fluctuate between freeze and thaw in that zone.